Library & Reference Services

 - Provide research which requires library staff to evaluate and interpret materials for researchers.

 - Request or interpret political, legal, financial, medical, or tax information.

 - Perform genealogical research.
 Please see Native American Genealogical Research Guide under Research Guide link.

 - Compile or check bibliographies.
 Generally, five suggested book titles will be provided from the IPCC Library collection for reference questions from IPCC contact form.

 - Appraise or identify antiques, collectibles, rare books, etc.

 Referral to other libraries

-The Library & Archives tries to meet the needs of researchers.
-However, there are circumstances where the library staff will be unable to answer your reference question due to unavailable materials or library collections does not reflect research topic.
+The Library & Archives tries to meet the needs of researchers, however, there are circumstances where the library staff will be unable to answer your reference question due to unavailable materials, or library collections do not reflect research topic.
 Therefore, the library staff will refer researchers to another academic, research, or public library to meet the researcher’s needs.